 Taylor Law Turns 50

-The 50th Anniversary Conference, co-sponsored by the ILR School’s Scheinman Institute, will take place May 10-11 at the Desmond Hotel and Conference Center in Albany, N.Y.
+More than 400 people are slated to attend the Taylor Law 50th anniversary conference, co-sponsored by the ILR School’s Scheinman Institute, on May 10-11 at the Desmond Hotel and Conference Center in Albany.

 “The Taylor Law has been central to the development of labor relations in the public sector in New York for the past 50 years,” Associate Professor Ariel Avgar said.